 AFPSV IDEA Luncheon, Aneisha Hughes, Co-Host

-As a woman and minority (Black) founded nonprofit organization, BSLS is consistently recognized for its programs and impact.
+As a national woman and minority (Black) founded nonprofit organization, BSLS is recognized for its transformative impact.

 Meet Our Founder

 Big Sister Little Sister Mentoring Program, BSLS, was founded on July 7, 2008, in the top floor dorm of Wheatley Hall Dormitory at Florida A & M University (FAMU), by Aneisha Hughes, the founder and current CEO of BSLS.